ctallum/movie-remake-analysis/README.md

 # Data-Mining
-SoftDes Project 2 - analysis of movie remakes
+SoftDes Project 2 - an analysis of movie remakes